How Gender Theory Undermines Reality

 Gender theory and its philosophical deconstruction of the gender binary have also opened up the possibility of “preferred pronouns” based on claims of “gender identity,” rather than pronouns being a reflection of biological sex.
 The rise of these “preferred” pronouns has had implications for freedom of speech, as governments are forcing public servants like teachers and professors to use the preferred pronouns of their students.

-- ADF is currently defending high-school French teacher Peter Vlaming before the Virginia Supreme Court after he was fired for declining to use pronouns, and thus express messages, that contradicted his core beliefs about gender and what is best for his students.
+• ADF also successfully defended high-school French teacher Peter Vlaming before the Virginia Supreme Court after he was fired for declining to use pronouns, and thus express messages, that contradicted his core beliefs about gender and what is best for his students.
+To settle ADF’s lawsuit, the school board in Peter’s district agreed to pay $575,000 in damages and attorneys’ fees and clear Peter’s firing from his record.

 This is but a small sample of ADF’s cases that relate in one way or another to the outworking of gender theory.
-From women’s athletics to women’s shelters, from doctors to teachers, from foster homes to even beauty pageants, the espousal of gender identity ideology derived from gender theory has had wide-reaching implications for nearly every sector of society.
+From women’s athletics to women’s shelters, from doctors to teachers and even beauty pageants, the espousal of gender identity ideology derived from gender theory has had wide-reaching implications for nearly every sector of society.

 Conclusion